telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-certificate-issues.md

 ## Test Certificate Import

-To test importing the Fiddler Root certificate with a Bash script execute the following steps:
+To test importing the Fiddler Root certificate with a Bash script, execute the following steps:

-1. Create a Bash file, for example **_import.sh_**.
+1. Create a Bash file, for example, **_import.sh_**.

 2. Save the following script in the above file:
     ```Bash